When to visit the vet?

 Diagnosis

-An otoscopyOtoscopy is an examination of the ear canal and eardrum using an otoscope.
-It is performed to diagnose ear conditions, such as infections or foreign bodies., in which the ear is examined with a special instrument, is often the first step in assessing the condition of the eardrum and external ear canal.
+OtoscopyOtoscopy is an examination of the ear canal and eardrum using an otoscope.
+It is performed to diagnose ear conditions, such as infections or foreign bodies., where the ear is examined with a special instrument, is often the first step to assess the condition of the eardrum and external ear canal.
 The veterinarian will look for signs of redness, Swelling, or Discharge from the ear.

 If the eardrum is intact, an X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
-It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT scan may be necessary to look more closely at the middle ear.
-These imaging procedures can help detect fluid accumulation, bone changes, or Tumors.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT scan may be necessary to examine the middle ear more closely.
+These imaging techniques can help detect fluid accumulation, bone changes, or Tumors.

 Therapy

 If fungal infections are the cause, antifungalAntifungal means effective against fungal infections.
 Antifungal medications are used to treat infections caused by fungi by inhibiting their growth or reproduction, or by killing them. medications are administered.
 In cases where a foreign body or a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. is the cause, surgery may be required to eliminate the problem.
+Tumors can develop in any part of the body and affect various functions. is the cause, surgical intervention may be necessary to resolve the problem.

-The therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. can be supplemented by regular check-ups to monitor the healing progress and adjust the treatment if necessary.
-Close cooperation with the veterinarian is crucial for the success of the treatment.
+TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. can be supplemented by regular follow-up examinations to monitor healing progress and adjust treatment as needed.
+Close collaboration with the veterinarian is crucial for the success of the treatment.

 Prognosis and follow-up care

 In the presence of Tumors or polyps, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. may vary depending on the type and extent of the Tumors.
-However, timely and targeted treatment usually improves the chances of a successful recovery.
+It can provide information on how a disease is expected to develop. can vary depending on the type and spread of the Tumors.
+However, timely and targeted treatment generally improves the chances of a successful recovery.

 Prevention